soxueren/atsd/docs/api/sql/README.md

   OPTION (ROW_MEMORY_THRESHOLD 10000)
 ```

-If `{n}` is zero or negative, the results are processed using the temporary table.
+If `{n}` is zero or negative, the results are processed using the local file system.

 This clause overrides the conditional allocation of shared memory established with the **Admin:Server Properties**:`sql.tmp.storage.max_rows_in_memory` setting which is set to `50*1024` rows by default.

 The `sql.tmp.storage.max_rows_in_memory` limit is shared by concurrently executing queries.
-If a query selects more rows than remaining in the shared memory, it will be processed using a temporary table which may result in increased response times during heavy read activity.
+If a query selects more rows than remaining in the shared memory, it will be processed using the local file system which may result in increased response times during heavy read activity.

 > The row count threshold is applied to the number of rows selected from the underlying table, and not the number rows returned to the client.